 “‘Spoiled rich kid syndrome’ seeped into America’s middle classes.
 Parents shielded their kids from complications and hardships, and praised them for minor accomplishments-all as they had less time for their kids….’You have a lot of kids who have everything and look good, but they don’t have any self-esteem.
 And you put an opiate addiction in the middle of that?’” (p.293)

 Is it possible that minimalism could be an antidote to rampant drug use?
 If we wanted less and were satisfied more would we still crave chemicals to fill the gap?
-Thanks to ‘Charlie and the Chocolate Factory’ we can see that spoiling children is detrimental to their behavior, but maybe we don’t understand that the gravity of the consequence goes far beyond the behavior displayed in the Wonka Factory.
+Thanks to ‘Charlie and the Chocolate Factory’ we can see that spoiling children is detrimental to their behavior, but maybe we don’t understand that the gravity of the consequence goes far beyond the warnings given by the Oompa Loompas.

 What do we lose when we stop accepting pain as part of life?
 Our culture has also become less tolerant of pain, not just chronic pain, but any pain.
 People started getting oxy prescriptions for things Tylenol would normally take care of.
 Quinones said,